- Why should you do relaxation exercises with your horse?🧐

 I only gave you two exercises here.
 More exist, but if you wish to go further, it is better to ask a professional what to do with your horse.

 To stretch and relax the forelegs, I suggest 4 methods:

-- Forwards stretch (protraction): Go in front of your horse, and take its foreleg by putting a hand above the fetlock and the other in the crease of the pastern.
-Stretch the leg towards and downwards.
-Pretend like you want it to put its leg down as far as possible.
+- Forwards stretch (protraction): Go in front of your horse, and take their foreleg by putting a hand above the fetlock and the other in the crease of the pastern.
+Stretch the leg forward and downwards.
+Pretend like you want them to put their leg down as far as possible.

 This exercise will help you improve the extensions of your horse!

 - Backwards stretch (retraction): Face the same direction as your horse.
 Take the leg by putting one hand above the knee and the other by the pastern.
-Slowly bring the leg backwards and downwards, as if you wanted to make it touch the back hoof.
+Slowly bring the leg backwards and downwards, as if you wanted to make them touch their back hoof.

 - Outwards strech (abduction): You want here to stretch the leg outwards.
 This time, go on the side of the leg you want to stretch.
 Take it by putting a hand above and the other under the knee, and stretch it outwards, just like in a lateral movement.

 These last two exercises will help you a lot to improve lateral movements!

 📚 Read also : 3 exercises to strengthen your horse’s shoulder muscles.